cncf/tag-storage/README.md

-# CNCF Storage SIG
+# CNCF Storage TAG

 ## Meetings

-The Storage SIG meets on the 2nd and 4th Wednesday of every month at 8AM PT (USA Pacific):
+The Storage Technical Advisory Group meets on the 2nd and 4th Wednesday of every month at 8AM PT (USA Pacific):

-Join from PC, Mac, Linux, iOS or Android: https://zoom.us/my/cncfstoragewg
+Join from PC, Mac, Linux, iOS or Android: https://zoom.us/j/2920471159?pwd=em1JbE44MktjZE4vbnJtUUFQcGZwdz09

 Or iPhone one-tap (US Toll): +16465588656,158580155# or +14086380968,158580155#